To the Stars Volume I: Quantum Entanglement

 Being a magical girl…

-Many girls dreamed of it, despite all their parents' illegal discouragement of it.
+Many girls dreamed of it, despite all their parents' illegal discouragement.
 After all, you could have one wish for whatever you wanted, and the certainty of being lauded as a hero besides.
 In exchange for that, many, viewing the sterile desert of their current lives, would gladly pay the price.

 More importantly for her, magical girls were not bound by any of the travel restrictions that encumbered mere normal folk, though whether this was a blessing or a curse depended on your perspective.